moshTech/JavaDevelopersInLagos/README.md

 ## Getting Started

-You can glone or download this project to your local machine.
+You can clone or download this project to your local machine.

 ### Prerequisites